Guide: Soft vs. Firm Running Shoes

 Conclusion

 It’s clear that softer shoes are better and more comfortable.
-However, remember not to overdo it: pay attention to how resilient the foam in your running shoes is, so you don’t just sink in, but keep running in the shoes that are propelling you forward.
+However, remember not to overdo it: pay attention to the energy return and shock absorption as well.

-While not intuitive, it seems that the best combination is soft + stiff.
+While not intuitive, soft running shoes can be quite stiff.
 To make sure you know the difference, read our in-depth guide on stiff running shoes

 Author